 - 7-8 units of Core Elective courses (see list below)

-Remaining units to add up to 27 can be from approved 400 or 500 elective courses.
+Remaining units to add up to 27 can be from approved 400- or 500-level elective courses.
 Specifically, students are encouraged to consider electives from other Sustainable Infrastructure Systems programs.

-- Elective courses may be from AME, Math, Physics, or other Engineering Departments (ASTE, BME, CE, CHE, CS, DSCI, EE, ENE, ENGR, INF, ISE, ITP, MASC, PTE, SAE)
+- Elective courses may be from AME, Math, Physics, or other Engineering Departments (ASTE, BME, CE, CHE, CSCI, DSCI, EE, ENE, ENGR, ISE, ITP, MASC, PTE, SAE)

 - No more than 3 units of AME 590 Directed Researchcan be taken as elective credit